NathanWine/2048-AI-Solvers/README.md

 Some modifications/improvements are present with the goal of further improved performance/quality.

+## About
+The original project (as well as this one) was created with the goal of implementing algorithms to achieve as high of a score as possible in the game 2048.
+Game.cpp contains the code for the game logic, Heuristics.cpp contains several heuristic metrics/functions to evaluate game state quality, and algorithm implementations are split between MonteCarlo.cpp and Minimax.cpp.

+If unfamiliar with the game rules, check out [2048](https://play2048.co/).

 ## Setup
-First, navigate to the  run
+First, navigate to the proper directory and run
 ```
 make all
 ```
-and then follow [usage](##Usage).
-Note that this codebase was written and tested in a Linux environment.
+...and then follow [usage](##Usage).
+Note that this codebase was written and tested in a _Linux_ environment.
 Other operating systems may need to follow additional steps / procedures in order to run the program.

 ## Usage